CalHeatScore Tool

 • In addition to these specific roles, all state agencies listed provide input on improvements to CalHeatScore.

-• Additional collaborators contributing to the development of the CalHeatScore system include the UCLA Center for Health Climate Solutions and researchers at Oregon State University and Applied Climatologists, Inc.
+• Additional collaborators that have contributed to the development of the CalHeatScore system include the UCLA Center for Healthy Climate Solutions and researchers at Oregon State University and Applied Climatologists, Inc.

 How should CalHeatScore be used now?

-While still a prototype, CalHeatScore can already be used to stay safe during extreme heat.
+CalHeatScore can be used to stay safe during extreme heat.
 Users are encouraged to:

 • Access daily updates and heat rankings.